 Use an app to record phone calls, or use Zoom or Skype to record video calls.
 Make sure you have permission to record the conversation.

-Sending the questions in advance is common courtesy
+Send the case study interview questions in advance

 Providing the case study interview questions in advance will lead to a more informative and useful interview.
 It also ensures you cover all the important points.
 During the interview, you can jump in with follow-up questions to dive deeper into certain areas if needed.